harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 * Use the squeue command to check on your jobs.

 When you have your jobs successfully in the queue we'll let them stay there.
-They take too long to run for us to wait for them so we'll move on.
+They take too long to run for us to wait for them so we'll take a look at the pre-computed output.

 We've provided output files for each of the steps in